 In addition, Ms. Bramwell served as Vice-Chair of District 16 School Board and as a former NYC Commissioner of Human Rights as well as serving on numerous Professional and Community Organizations.

-Ms. Givens is one of our newest members of the Board of Trustees.
-She is a graduate of Pace University’s Lubin School of Business and Dyson School for the Arts, NYU Stern School of Business and also holds professional certifications in risk management, compliance and general management with the Association of International Bank Auditors.
+Ms. Givens is our Board of Trustees Secretary and Governance Chair.
+She is a graduate of Pace University, holds an MBA from NYU Stern School of Business and professional certifications in risk management, compliance and general management with the Association of International Bank Auditors.

-Ms. Givens is a semi-retired Banker who served as a Vice President, Operations Executive and Strategic Business Partner, respectively, in consumer, wholesale and central banking over the course of 20 years for JPMorgan Chase and the Federal Reserve Bank of New York.
-She currently serves as an independent consultant and sits on the Executive Board of Jack and Jill of America, Brooklyn Chapter where she is a Teen Advisor.
-She is passionate about developing and advancing our next generation of leaders and lives in Brooklyn, New York with her teenage daughters and her dog Sierra.
+Ms. Givens is a semi-retired Banker who served as a Vice President, Operations Executive and Strategic Business Partner, respectively, over the course of 20 years for JPMorgan Chase and the Federal Reserve Bank of New York.
+She recently served as Senior Director of Ops and Strategy for Year Up, Inc. She is the immediate past President of Jack and Jill of America, Brooklyn Chapter and currently serves an independent consultant.
+She is passionate about developing and advancing our next generation of leaders and lives in Brooklyn with her family.

 KEVIN A. NESBITT has a career dedicated to working on the behalf of students and faculty in diverse settings ranging from the Department of Education (NYC), Charter School Management, to Columbia University, the New School, John Jay College and presently at Hunter College as Assistant Dean for Student Affairs.
 His emphasis is on cultivating a culture of cross-trained academic and student affairs professionals engaging in high impact practices.
 These efforts lead to student persistence, student retention and graduates prepared to engage in critical professions.
 Dean Nesbitt most recently served CUNY as John Jay College’s Director of Faculty Affairs where he managed the tenure and promotion process and faculty development opportunities until November 2015.
 With a focus on enrollment management, he currently oversees the Offices of Admissions, Recruitment, the Welcome Center and Financial Aid at Hunter College.
 He currently serves on CUNY Vice Chancellor’s Arts and Education Committee.